Are you considering switching to Sprint for your mobile phone service?

 Will Sprint Buy Out My Contract?

-At the time of this writing, Sprint is offering $650 to new customers as reimbursement for their contract early termination fees.
+At the time of this writing, Sprint is offering $650 to new customers as reimbursement for their contract early termination fees and/or device installment plan balance.
 You will need to pay the fees first, and file for your reimbursement after your Sprint account is activated.

 Can I Transfer My Phone Number to Sprint?